-In July 2021, gymnast Simone Biles dropped out of an Olympic competition to protect and prioritize her mental health.
+In the summer of 2021 gymnast Simone Biles dropped out of an Olympic competition to protect and prioritize her mental health.
 Her decision came on the heels of tennis star Naomi Osaka’s refusal to attend a press conference because, as she candidly said, doing press had hurt her mental wellbeing.

 The backlash toward both women for prioritizing their mental health was swift.
 Members of the media said Biles was “selfish” for withdrawing from competition.
 Osaka was called “narcissistic and petulant.”

 But there were those, who, more than simply feeling sympathetic, knew well what these powerful athletes were facing.
 Chief among them: Olympian Alexi Pappas.

 Victory and defeat

 In late 2016 Alexi Pappas should have been on top of the world.
 She had just achieved a monumental feat—becoming an Olympian, competing for Greece in the women’s 10K and setting a new national record.

 It should’ve been one of the best times of her life.
 Instead, it was one of the worst.

 After the 2016 Olympics, the comedown from her achievement collided with a wave of other changes in her life, triggering an aching, buzzing, relentless panic.
 She made hasty decisions, practically stopped sleeping, and, disastrously, sustained a serious injury from forcing herself to train through it all.

 One glance at her long list of accomplishments is enough to tell you Alexi is driven beyond belief.
 Her drive had propelled her—but at times, it had come from a dark place.
 “I don't think I realized until I had that post-Olympic depression,” she says, “just how much I was fueled by trying to solve an internal problem with an external solution.”

 When Alexi was four years old, her mother, Roberta, died by suicide.